akm-akm/akm-whatsapp-bot/readme/heroku-hosting.md

 <img src='/readme\images\sitelogin.png'></img>
 - Click on start and scan the qr code shown on the website using the WA-Web Scanner on your WhatsApp.
 <img src='/readme\images\scan.png'></img>
-- On successful login you will see the connected written on the button.
+- On successful login you will see connected written on the button.
 <img src='/readme\images\connected.png'></img>
 - Now close the browser.